 - What is one thing you would like your organization to CONTINUE doing that makes it a great place to work?

-We define employee engagement as the strength of the mental and emotional connection employees feel toward their work, their team, and their organization.
-The purpose of your employee engagement survey is to measure that mental and emotional connection and examine the factors that influence it.
+The purpose of the employee engagement survey is to measure that mental and emotional connection and examine the factors that influence it.

 Survey Design FAQs

 Q: Your standard survey doesn’t fit our internal language.
 Can we edit the questions slightly and still retain benchmarks?

 A: Yes, we encourage this!
 You change easily change specific words within your survey question to words that have the same meaning that you might use inside your organization.

 - “My immediate manager cares about me as a person” can be edited to “My immediate supervisor cares about me as a person.”

 - “I am proud to work here” can be edited to “I am proud to work at [company name].”